genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 }
 ```

-## Http Status Codes
+## Http status codes

-By default, all endpoints will return a `200 OK` status code.
+By default, all endpoints return a `200 OK` status code.

 ### Default status code

-The default response status can be overwritten by setting the status:
+You can override the default response status by setting the status explicitly:

 ```kotlin {2}
 webHandlers {